Wildlife of Tanzania: Rubondo Island National Park

 Rubondo Island National Park is an island park with an area of 457 km2.
 It is located in Geita Region, 150 km west of Mwanza.
 It includes nine smaller islands.
 It is in the lacustrine wetland ecosystem on the shores of the Lake Victoria.
-Known as a "water wonderland", it is fish breeding ground; tilapia, yellow-spotted otters and Nile perch (as heavy as 100 kg) are some of the special species.
+Known as a "water wonderland", it is fish breeding ground; tilapia, spotted-necked otters and Nile perch (as heavy as 100 kg) are some of the special species.

 Mammal species abound in this remote and not easily accessible park and consist of indigenous species of hippos, vervet monkeys, genets and mongooses, which coexist with introduced species of chimpanzee, black-and-white colobus, elephant and giraffe, bushbucks, shaggy-coated aquatic sitatunga.
 Fish eagles are seen near the bay and so also crocodiles.

 Saadani National Park

 Saadani National Park, a game reserve since the 1960s, was declared a national park in 2002, covers an area of 1062 km2 including the former Mkwaja ranch area, the Wami River and the Zaraninge forest.
 It is the only park in East Africa with an Indian Ocean beachfront.
 It is located and shared between Pangani Districtof Tanga Region and Chalinze District of Pwani Region.
 It is Tanzania's 13th National Park.
 Animals are seen basking along the Indian Ocean shores.
 Before it was declared a national park it was maintained by the World Wide Fund for Nature (WWF) with the objective to preserve the last coastal rainforest in the country.
 It was also run as a cattle ranch between 1952 and 2000.
 Hunting lodges had also been established on the coastal front of the park, which catered to the celebrities who came here for hunting game and to be away from the busy life in Dare es Salam.

 The climate in this sea coast fronted park is hot and humid.
 Marine and mainland fauna reported in the park are of 30 species of large mammals, reptiles and birds; elephants, black and white colobus monkeys and Roosevelt sable antelope are some of the terrestrial species, while the marine or coastal species noted are many species of fish, green turtles which breed on the beaches, dolphins (pomboo) and humpback whales (nyangumi).